Please share & link to this page if you find the following resources useful.

 Challenging Negative Thinking Habits

 A brief blog article (of our own) which discusses the concept that each thought we have affects how we feel, each feeling we have affects how we behave, and that awareness of these thoughts is key.

 Unhelpful Thinking Habits

 A brief list on the University of South Florida website to help students.
 Describes negative thinking habits with some helpful questions to ask and reflect upon to transform the unhelpful thinking habits to more realistic thoughts.

 Unhelpful Thinking Styles

-A more in depth (13 page) module on unhelpful thinking styles from the Centre of Clinical Interventions in Australia.
+A series of information sheets to download, describing unhelpful thinking styles, from the Centre of Clinical Interventions in Australia.